The Nobel Prize award ceremony in 2023. © Nobel Prize Outreach; Photo: Nanaka Adachi

 Jean-Paul Sartre declined the 1964 Literature Prize because he had consistently declined all official honours.

-Lê Ðức Thọ declined the 1973 Peace Prize that he and US Secretary of State Henry Kissinger were awarded for negotiating the Vietnam peace agreement.
-He said he could not accept the prize due to the situation in Vietnam.
+In 1973, Lê Ðức Thọ and US Secretary of State Henry Kissinger were awarded the Peace Prize for negotiating the Vietnam peace agreement.
+But Lê Ðức Thọ declined the award, saying he could not accept the prize due to the situation in Vietnam.

-A painting of a man by a window.
+A painting of inventor Alfred Nobel by a window.

 Two hands holding a glass bottle with an old label and some dark fluid inside.